Questions and Answers

 Q: How will LSST's cadence be decided?

-A: LSST's cadence on the sky during operations will ultimately be determined though a community input process involving the LSST Science Advisory Council and the Science Collaborations.
+A: LSST's cadence on the sky during operations will ultimately be determined though a community input process involving the LSST Science Advisory Committee and the Science Collaborations.
 The detailed distribution of revisits and filters will be decided by optimizing the overall science return, using tools such as the Operations Simulator.
 A simple "baseline" cadence for the main 18,000 sq.deg survey, as described in the LSST Science Book (Chapter 3), satisfies the requirements laid out in the Science Requirements Document, but this cadence is not frozen.
 There will be different optimized cadences for the main survey, the selected deep drilling fields, and the plane of the Galaxy.

 Q: What does "Synoptic" mean?

 A: Our use of the word derives from the Greek word "Synopsis" and refers to looking at all aspects of something.
 In astronomy it often means looking at phenomena over time.
 The LSST is a synoptic survey in several ways: billions of objects will be imaged in six colors in an unprecedented large volume of our universe out beyond redshift 3 for galaxies.
 Several billion galaxies and ten billion stars will be cataloged.
 This survey over half the sky will also catalog changes in the intensity or color of these sources over a wide window from tens of seconds to years.
 Alerts will be produced within one minute of the event.